humanlayer/genai-the-good-parts/README-pub.md

-**GenAI, the good Parts**: A set of AI tutorials for engineers in a hurry.
-Designed to cut through the hype / frameworks and focus on the core use cases.
+**GenAI, The Good Parts**: A set of AI tutorials for engineers in a hurry.
+Designed to cut through the hype/frameworks and focus on core use cases.

 <div align="center">